-Mind maps, as defined on Fresco, are “A mind map is a simple visual tool that helps organize ideas in an easily understandable, sequential structure.
+Mind maps, as defined by IdeaScale Whiteboard, are “A mind map is a simple visual tool that helps organize ideas in an easily understandable, sequential structure.
 It can be used to capture different ideas and display their relationship while organizing them in a way that doesn’t clutter and disorient the brain”.

 Mind maps allow you to build an organized template of your thoughts and present them in a way that is logical and comprehensible.

-They are organized into a single main concept, a direct layer of first-level associations, and proceed with second, third, and fourth tier associations.
+They are organized into a single main concept.
+A direct layer of first-level associations, and proceed with second, third, and fourth-tier associations.
 These can keep going depending on how in-depth your mind map is.
-These association will be connected to the ideas that come before them which forms a sequential structure of nodes that are all interrelated.
+These associations will be connected to the ideas that come before them which forms a sequential structure of nodes that are all interrelated.

-Mind maps also accomodate for different ideas that other note taking strategies struggle to entertain.
-By organizing ideas into buckets they create clear association between different trains of thought, so no matter where your ideation takes you, you’ll always have a clear trail of how it relates to the main concept.
+Mind maps also accommodate different ideas that other note-taking strategies struggle to entertain.
+By organizing ideas into buckets they create clear associations between different trains of thought.
+So no matter where your ideation takes you, you’ll always have a clear trail of how it relates to the main concept.

 Inherently Deals with Visual Association

-Viewing all of them at the same time opens your understanding of how they relate to one another, and also builds more creative associations that might not be apparent without a mind map.
+Viewing all of them at the same time opens your understanding of how they relate to one another.
+Also builds more creative associations that might not be apparent without a mind map.

-Making creative connections between seemingly unrelated elements is a great way to improve your ability to find channels of innovation, and this would be impossible without the visual association present in mind maps.
+Making creative connections between seemingly unrelated elements is a great way to improve your ability to find channels of innovation.
+This would be impossible without the visual association present in mind maps.

-Thanks to their visual format, mind maps are a good visual collaboration exercise and often they can be used to great effect when bringing people together.
+Thanks to their visual format.
+Mind maps are a good visual collaboration exercise.
+Often they can be used to great effect when bringing people together.

 Enables Tiered Thinking

-Without a visual template it can be really hard to link ideas in your head and understand how they affect each other.
+Without a visual template, it can be really hard to link ideas in your head and understand how they affect each other.
 On a mind map, however, you can easily access any tier of ideas and analyze their relations without losing the scope of your major concept.
-Mind maps make multiple tiers of ideas easily accessible and organizes them all on the same interface.
+Mind maps make multiple tiers of ideas easily accessible and organize them all on the same interface.

-Innovation relies on new ideas and relevant connections to your value statement and mind maps encourage branches of thought that haven’t been previously engaged with.
-Engaging with ideas that stray from the norm are key to innovating and mind maps make branching out easier than ever.
+Innovation relies on new ideas and relevant connections to your value statement.
+And mind maps encourage branches of thought that haven’t been previously engaged with.
+Engaging with ideas that stray from the norm is key to innovating and mind maps make branching out easier than ever.